Home | Events | Multidimensional Skills on LinkedIn Profiles: Measuring Human Capital and the Gender Skill Gap

 Abstract

 We measure human capital using the self-reported skill sets of nearly 9 million U.S. college graduates from professional profiles on LinkedIn.
-We aggregate skill strings into 48 clusters of general, specific, and managerial skills.
+We aggregate skill strings into 48 clusters of general, occupation-specific, and managerial skills.
 Multidimensional skills can account for several important labor-market patterns.
-First, the number and composition of skills are systematically related to measures of human-capital investments such as education and work experience.
+First, the number and composition of skills are systematically related to measures of human-capital investment such as education and work experience.
 The number of skills increases with experience, and the average age-skill profile closely resembles the well-established concave age-earnings profile.
-Second, workers who report more skills, especially specific and managerial ones, hold higher paid jobs.
+Second, workers who report more skills, especially specific and managerial ones, hold higher-paid jobs.
 Skill differences account for more earnings variation than detailed measures of education and experience.
-Third, women show slower skill growth than men around typical ages of first motherhood.
-Gender differences in skills rationalize a substantial proportion of the gender gap in job-based earnings.
+Third, we document a sizable gender gap in skills that appears consistent with slower skill accumulation when women reduce work hours due to motherhood.
+These gender differences in skills rationalize a substantial proportion of the gender gap in job-based earnings.
 Joint paper with David Dorn, Florian Schoner, Moritz Seebacher, and Lisa Simon.